imWalsh/Swift_X/README.md

 ### Manually

-Copy Swift_X or some specific class file to your project
+Copy Swift_X or some specific file to your project

 ## Content
 ### Foundation